veramazzara/BCL2_rRNA_DLBCL/bulk_rnaseq/analysis/local_data/README.md

 **Data**

-This list includes data necessary for running some scripts of the analysis as well as data generated as output of these scripts.
+This folder, local_data, includes data necessary for running some scripts of the analysis folder as well as data generated as output of these scripts.

 Specifically: